Joscelyn1/JavaScript-IV/README.md

   * `debugsCode` a method that takes in a student object and a subject and logs out `{name} debugs {student.name}'s code on {subject}`

 #### Stretch Problem

-* Add a graduate method to a student.
-  * This method, when called, will check the grade of the student and see if they're ready to graduate from Lambda School
-  * If the student's grade is above a 70% let them graduate!
-Otherwise go back to grading their assignments to increase their score.